jrandj/redhat/README.md

     * *systemd* is the default system initialisation mechanism in RHEL 8.
 It is the first process that starts at boot and it is the last process that terminates at shutdown.

-    * *Units* are systemd objects that are used for organising boot and maintenance tasks, such as hardware initialisation, socket creation, file system mounts, and service startups.
-Unit configuration is stored in their respective configuration files, which are auto-generated from other configurations, created dynamically from the system state, produced at runtime, or userdeveloped.
+    * *Units* are systemd objects that are used for organising boot and maintenance tasks, such as hardware initialisation, socket creation, file system mounts, and service start-ups.
+Unit configuration is stored in their respective configuration files, which are auto generated from other configurations, created dynamically from the system state, produced at runtime, or user developed.
 Units are in one of several operational states, including active, inactive, in the process of being activated or deactivated, and failed.
 Units can be enabled or disabled.

     * Units have a name and a type, which are encoded in files of the form unitname.type.
 Units can be viewed using the *systemctl* command.
 A target is a logical collection of units.
 They are a special systemd unit type with the .target file extension.